What Teachers are saying…

 Up to four classrooms can participate using one FGL kit as they take turns each month representing their school in the League.
-The competition can take place during a Fall (Oct-Jan), or Spring (Feb-May) Season.
+The competition can take place during a Fall (Oct-Jan) or Spring (Feb-May) Season.
+Calendar adjustments can be made for schools on quarter year schedules and year round schedules.
 Schools can take part in one or both Seasons in a school year.

 The rotation of four different classrooms in a school can go something like Class A grows Tendergreens in October, Class B grows Garden Cress in November, Class C grows Radishes in December, and Class D grows Kale in January.
 If just two classes participate, then they would each grow two months of the season and so on.

 Extra materials are provided so classes can still grow food even when it’s not their turn to compete.
 The school is only responsible for providing the empty water bottles and scissors.
 Everything else is provided in the FGL kit.
-Due to Health Department rules, harvests are given to students to use as pet food for small animals like turtles, birds, and hamsters.
+Due to Health Department rules, fall harvests are given to students to use as pet food for small animals like turtles, birds, and hamsters.

-FGL Sponsors can have their logo featured below their sponsored school on the Monthly Score Card infographic.
-Self-funding schools will have their school or PTA/PTO logo shown in that space in lieu of a sponsor.
-Schools can also use the League as a fund raiser selling flowers grown in class for Mother’s Day.
-If your school cannot self fund, or find a sponsor, we may be able help.
-Contact us for details.
+FGL Sponsors can have their logo featured in the video below their sponsored school and on the Monthly Score Card infographic.
+Schools without a sponsor will have their logo shown in that space in lieu of a sponsor.

 We look forward to the League encouraging students to apply MATH and SCIENCE in real world applications, grow more greens, and eat healthier.
 Please consider taking part with your students or as a sponsor.
 Feel free to contact us with comments or questions.